aleph2c/miros/docs/_sources/patterns.rst.txt

 .. image:: _static/reminder2.svg
     :align: center

-This introduces a new glyph called the final state:
+This introduces a new :term:`glyph<Pseudostate>` called the final state:

 .. image:: _static/reminder3.svg
     :align: center

-When you see this glyph on a diagram it means, stop running.
+When you see this :term:`glyph<Pseudostate>` on a diagram it means, stop running.
 So:

 .. image:: _static/reminder4.svg